GioF71/upnp-scrobbler/README.md

 ## Task List

-- [x] Scrobbling to last.fm from a WiiM device, using Tidal Connect
+- [x] Scrobbling from a WiiM device as a generic UPnP Renderer
-- [x] Scrobbling to last.fm from a WiiM device, using it as a generic UPnP Renderer
+- [x] Scrobbling from a WiiM device when using Tidal Connect
-- [x] Scrobbling to last.fm from gmrender-resurrect ([Source](https://github.com/hzeller/gmrender-resurrect) and [Docker image](https://github.com/gioF71/gmrender-resurrect-docker)), using it as a generic UPnP Renderer
+- [x] Scrobbling to gmrender-resurrect ([Source](https://github.com/hzeller/gmrender-resurrect) and [Docker image](https://github.com/gioF71/gmrender-resurrect-docker)) as a generic UPnP Renderer
+- [x] Scrobbling to mpd + upmpdcli in UPnP-AV mode
 - [x] Scrobbling to a subsonic server
 - [x] Enable "now playing" for subsonic
+- [x] Enable song matching for subsonic
-- [ ] Allow multiple subsonic servers
+- [x] Allow multiple subsonic servers
 - [ ] Scrobbling to listenbrainz
 - [ ] Scrobbling to libre.fm